RuslanAgishev/robot_scene_understanding/Objects_Detection/TrafficSigns_Recognition/readme.md

 A pre-trained keras model is located [here](https://github.com/RuslanAgishev/robot_scene_understanding/tree/master/Objects_Detection/TrafficSigns_Recognition/output/trafficsignnet.model).

 ### Training
+Note, that you need to downloadthe GTSRB dataset and put it in the current folder for the next commands to work.
 In order to train the model execute:
 ```bash
 python3 train.py --dataset gtsrb-german-traffic-sign \